 Meditation is not about stopping thoughts or controlling the mind.
-When I first started meditating four years ago, I believed that it would help relax my mind.
+When I first started meditating many years ago, I believed that it would help relax my mind.
 Similar to how my body feels relaxed after a massage, meditation should be like taking my mind to a spa.
 The disappointing reality is that my mind rarely felt like it was at a spa, it was always thinking.
 After about 500 days of meditating each morning, I realized that meditation is a process to strengthen my mind, the same way I go to the gym to strengthen my body.

 Meditation, as a form of strength training for the mind, builds important skills.
 Here is some of what I’ve learned about the practice of meditation and how to get started.

 The first skill that meditation builds is awareness.

 If thoughts were like water in a river, to control thoughts would be like placing rocks in the river to stop the flow.
 It would be wasted effort, as the water would still find a way to flow.
 Like the water, thoughts are always flowing.
 Meditation is not about trying to control the stream.
 It is instead about learning to lift oneself out of the water, sit on the river bank and watch the stream go by without getting caught in it.

 Learn to become aware of your thoughts.
 Having an object of focus is helpful.
 Most guided meditations use the breadth, body, verbalization or visualization.
 It does not matter what the object of focus is, these are all tools to practice awareness.

 The second skill that meditation builds is acceptance.